DualBrain/QB64/github.md

 - Will review Rob Galleons philosophy for contributions as part of defining the MVG.
 - There will be no [Benevolent Dictator for Life](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) role; the only person that could claim that role has seperated himself from the project... as such, the need for a MVG structure is needed for QB64.
 - Any donations, fundraisers, financial contributions, etc. will not be considered in any manner unless/until a solid foundation exists and a real treasurer is in place.
 This may never actually happen, but until it does... no one, period, should be asking for any money in any way as related to QB64.
-- Once the dust completely settles and we can truly look to the future, I believe the attention should be more about making QB64 available in more places across popular platforms beyond Windows, Linux and macOS.
+- Once the dust completely settles and we can truly look to the future.